-After approximately ten seconds from power on, audio will be present from the analog, composite and headphone outputs.
-The AES/EBU output also becomes usable at this time, however full initialization of the port to the user-selected sample rate is not complete for several more seconds.
-After 25 to 30 seconds, the Main Menu display will appear on the front panel display.
+After approximately ten seconds, audio will be present from the analog, composite and headphone outputs.
+The AES/EBU output becomes usable at this time however, full initialization of the port is not complete for several more seconds.
+After 25 to 30 seconds, the Main Menu display will appear.
 At this point, the Omnia 4.5 is fully operational.